-Upon graduating with an MFA degree from Concordia University in 2001, she has produced many photographic projects which have received critical acclaim, namely Belle de Jour (2002), The Recognitions (2004-05), Breathless (2007), The Dandy Collection (2003-2008), Imagined Paradise (2010), Pietà (2010) and Antonia’s Garden (2007-2011).
-She has exhibited widely in Canada, Europe, the United States and Asia.
+Upon graduating with an MFA degree from Concordia University in 2001, she has produced many photographic projects, which have received critical acclaim: Belle de Jour (2002), The Recognitions (2004-05), Breathless (2007), The Dandy Collection (2003-2008), Imagined Paradise (2010), Pietà (2010), Antonia’s Garden (2007-2011), Women of the Landscape (2013), Belle de Jour II (2013).
+She has travelled and exhibited widely in Canada, Europe, and the United States.
 In 2007, she was invited to participate in the prestigious international biennale of contemporary photography: Le Mois de la Photo à Montréal.
-She has also curated several exhibitions and helped organize the McGill street project entitled Inspirations-A Dialogue with the William Notman Archives, a McCord Museum initiative.
-A monograph of Antonia’s Garden was recently published by UMA-La Maison de l’image et la Photographie.
+She also has two published monographs: Un Chevreuil à la Fenêtre de ma Chambre (2003) and Antonia’s Garden (2012).

 Alongside her exhibition record, critics have written about her work in various journals, magazines, newspapers, art books and periodicals.
 She is the recipient of several awards and numerous grants from the Canada and Québec Arts Councils, as well as the DuMaurier Arts Foundation.
 Her work is part of private and public collections.
 She is represented by Gallery Lilian Rodriguez (Canada)